Sea of the brine of life!

 Sluggish existences grazing there suspended, or slowly crawling close to the bottom.

-The leaden-eyed shark, the turtle, the hairy sea-leopard, and the sting-ray,
+The leaden-eyed shark, the hairy sea-leopard, and the sting-ray,

 The ground-shark’s fin cuts like a black chip out of the water,